koswald/VBScript/.Net/config/ReadMe.md

 The locations of `csc.exe` and `regasm.exe`
 are configurable in [exeLocations].bat.

-### CreateEventSource.vbs

-`CreateEventSource.vbs` is called automatically by running `Setup.vbs` in the project's root folder, adding the event log source `VBScripting` to the Application log.
-It can be run again as a quick way to verify that the source has been added.

 ### Recommended git configuration

 If and when you change configurations files, it is